NeilGala/CrownVault/README.md

 # CrownVault
-This C-based banking system facilitates account creation, login, deposits, withdrawals, and balance checks.
-It incorporates email  verification for security, with user-friendly interfaces and animations enhancing the user experience.
+This project is a simple banking system implemented in C. It allows users to create accounts, log in, deposit or withdraw money, and check their balance.
+The system includes features like email verification, PIN setup for secure transactions.
+Additionally, it includes basic interface designs and animations for a better user experience.